roosta/wanhao-i3-cura-profiles/3.2.1/README.md

 Name                   | Value    | Note
 -----------------------|----------|--------
 Infill density         | 25%      | I find that increasing this reduces pillowing somewhat but consider a new fan duct and fan if this problem is persistent
-Infill layer thickness | 0.15mm   |

 #### Material
 Name                         | Value    | Note
 -----------------------------|----------|--------
-Default printing temperature | 220 C    | Reduce slightly to improve smaller parts and overhangs Diameter                     | 1.75mm   | Important, should be set in machine settings and reflected here Retraction distance          | 1.1mm    | For the all metal hotend.
+Default printing temperature | 220 C    | Reduce slightly to improve smaller parts and overhangs Diameter                     | 1.75mm   | IMPORTANT, should be set in machine settings and reflected here Retraction distance          | 1.1mm    | For the all metal hotend.
 Revert to 6.5mm for stock i3 hotend Retraction speed             | 60mm     | For the all metal hotend.
 Revert to 25mm for stock i3 hotend